Spectrewolf777/CAN-DBC-files-and-Linux/README.md

-Physical value of Data might be diffrenet  Data * factor + offset, depends on manufacturer.
+Physical value of Data might be different  Data * factor + offset, depends on manufacturer.
 For this example factor for battery voltage is 0.01 and offset is 0

 <img width="525" height="358" alt="image" src="https://github.com/user-attachments/assets/6a4bb0e0-5e1a-48a4-8a36-77fa89096940" />